H0K5/securedrop/docs/servers.rst

 on both servers (but not the same password as username).
 Make sure to save this password in your admin KeePassX database afterwards.

-Click 'no' when asked to encrypt the home directory.
+**Click 'no' when asked to encrypt the home directory**.
 Then configure your time zone.

 Partition the disks